Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Robbin-Salamon indices of Reeb orbits

+Note that from the assumption that the first Chern class of $\xi$ is trivial, and our criterion Proposition \ref{crit}, all the above numbers become integers.

-Once we have a trivialization, we can now compute the Robbin-Salamon indices of each Reeb orbits.
-Since the Besse structure exactly describes the Reeb flows, it's easy to see how the linearized Reeb flow goes with respect to our trivialization.
-Along a principal Reeb orbit $x_m$ with multiplicity $m$ for example, the path of linearized Reeb flow would have been just a constant path on the identity if we used the older trivialization over $\mathcal{E}$.
-That's because the old one trivialized the Besse structure as the pullback bundle $\pi^*T_*\Sigma$ of the tangent bundle $T_*\Sigma$ of the punctured surface $\Sigma$.
-But for our new one, one has to take account of the correction $b$, and thus the path becomes,
+Once we have a trivialization, we can now compute the Robbin-Salamon indices of each Reeb orbit.
+Since the Besse structure exactly describes the Reeb flows, it is easy to see how the linearized Reeb flow goes with respect to our trivialization.
+We first look at a principal Reeb orbit.
+Note that any principal Reeb orbit is in $\mathcal{E}$, so one can compute its index only using coordinates on $\mathcal{E}$.
+Any such periodic orbit with multiplicity $m$ (i.e. an orbit that wraps around a principal fiber $m$ times) can be described as,

+for some $(x_0,y_0)\in\Sigma$.
+Let $x_m$ be this orbit.
+Then, according to our trivialization, the linearized Reeb flow of time $t\in[0,1]$ along $x_m$ up to homotopy becomes,

-i.e., $-b=\chi/e$ full rotations.
-One can easily compute from the crossing formula that for the path of rotation matrices $\mathcal{R}^{T}$ of $2\pi T$ ($T\in\R$), the Robbin-Salamon index is
+i.e., $bm=m\chi/e$ full rotations.
+Recall that for the path of rotation matrices $\mathcal{R}^{T}$ of $2\pi T$-rotation, the Robbin-Salamon index is

 Thus, the index in our case becomes,